AdguardTeam/DeadDomainsLinter/README.md

 npm i -g @adguard/dead-domains-linter
 ```

+> [!NOTE]
+> If you have it installed and need to update to a newer version, run this
+> command:
+>
+> ```shell
+> npm update -g @adguard/dead-domains-linter
+> ```

-By default it runs in interactive mode, scans the current directory and all it's subdirectories for `*.txt` files, and asks the user to apply suggested changes.
+By default it runs in interactive mode, scans the current directory and all its
+subdirectories for `*.txt` files, and asks the user to apply suggested changes.

 Just run it in the directory with your filter lists to see how it works: